ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ike songs of birds,
-Yet whose utterance prudence girds,
+t whose utterance prudence girds,

 Beautiful hands are those that do
 Work that is earnest and brave and true,